nexoptimizer/nex/README.md

 # 🎮 Nex Optimizer – AI-Driven Optimizer 🚀

--**This repository is only used to host necessary files for Nex lightweight installation** -**Este repositorio es unicamente utilizado para hostear archivos necesarios para la instalacion de Nex**
+-**This repository is only used to host necessary files for Nex lightweight installation**

 [🇺🇸 English](#english-version) | [🇪🇸 Español](#versión-en-español)